-Phalen’s manoeuvre is a special test used to diagnose CTS.
+Phalen’s manoeuvre is a particular test used to diagnose CTS.
 The dorsal side of both your hands will be compressed to each other for a stretched feeling.
 During the process, if you experience tingling and pain all through your elbow, you test positive for CTS.

 How can we help?

-We, at Apollo Clinic, we are well equipped with advanced equipment and highly skilled and experienced therapists to help alleviate your wrist pain.
+We, at Apollo Clinic, are well equipped with advanced equipment and highly skilled and experienced therapists to help alleviate your wrist pain.
 Some physiotherapy techniques used to treat CTS include: